XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w47a: Two new tools: TimeChanger & RichtextEditor.
 They can be accessed at Admin Platform

 - 18w48b: Moved the two tools.

+- 18w49c: "Wrong answer on test 101" everyone likes this!
+New verdict displaying rules and system